lincity-ng/lincity-ng/README.md

 ### Prerequisites

-The game depends on some libraries to be present, before you can start building it, but if you use `vcpkg` (check the [Building](#building) section) this is taken care of for you.
+The game depends on some libraries to be present before you can building it.

+If you use `vcpkg` (see the [Building](#building) section) this is taken care of automatically for you.

-Here's a list of them:
+Here is the list of required packages:

 * SDL2 2.0.0 or later
   http://www.libsdl.org